DS-100/debugging-guide/projA1/projA1.md

 Type errors like these usually stem from applying a numeric aggregation function to a non-numeric column as described in the [Pandas section](https://ds100.org/debugging-guide/pandas/pandas.html#typeerror-could-not-convert-string-to-numeric) of the debugging guide.

 Aggregation functions like `np.median` and `np.mean` are only well-defined for columns with numeric types.
-CIt is likely that your code is attempting to aggregate across all columns in training_data, including those of type `str`.
+It is likely that your code is attempting to aggregate across all columns in training_data, including those of type `str`.
 Instead of aggregating across the entire DataFrame, try selecting the relevant columns upon which to aggregate.

 ### `TypeError: unhashable type: 'Series'